 Because so many teens have a prescription for this drug, Dependence is most likely to develop among teenagers who have a prescription for the medication in relation to an ADHD diagnosis made in childhood.
 As their body chemistry changes, even if they are diagnosed with ADHD, the pills may cease to have a calming effect and instead provide the stimulating effect described above.
 Teens who enjoy this feeling are unlikely to report the change to parents or doctors.
 Additionally, teens may share their medication with their friends as well, passing the addiction issue onto them.

 Another group likely to develop an addiction are parents who manage their teen’s prescription.
 A number of patients seeking treatment for stimulant addiction report that their addiction started when they manipulated their child’s prescription, asking the doctor for higher doses, augmenting medications or emergency prescription to replace “lost” pills in order to skim extra doses off the top.

+According to the National Survey on Drug Use and Health, full-time college students make up one of the largest demographics of abusers.
 The latest research says that they are twice as likely as other young adults in the same age group to abuse the drug regularly.
 Additionally, they are more likely than older adults who abuse the drug to combine it with other illicit substances, thus increasing the risks of abuse and addiction as well as potential overdose and other health problems like heart attack and stroke.
 They are also more likely to attempt to counter the stimulant effects in order to get the sleep they need for class and work by taking sedatives or tranquilizers, both of which come with their own risks of addiction, overdose and health problems.